AlexZeitler/Pines.TagHelpers/README.md

 ### Discussions

 If you want to discuss an `Pines.TagHelpers` issue or PR in more detail, feel free to [start a discussion](https://github.com/AlexZeitler/Pines.TagHelpers/discussions).

+You can also join our [Discord server](https://discord.gg/pR6duvNHtV) to discuss the project.

 ## License